illiteratewaffle/RetroArcade/use_case_descriptions.md

 4. The request is incorrect, or corrupted during connection phase.
 5. A timeout threshold is surpassed, where either the server or client do not receive a response within a predefined time.

 **Priority:** High priority.
-Establishing a reliable multiplayer connection is crucial for gameplay.
+Establishing a reliable multiplayer connection is crucial for multiplayer gameplay.

 **When available:** 2nd or 3rd iteration.